digital-archives/HISTGA1011/slides/week_04_slide_deck.md

 - Provided archivists with access to the ArchivesSpace interface directly from the context of the Archivematica system.
 This allowed them to use information generated during the Archivematica ingest process to inform appraisal tasks.
 - Enabled archivists to view ArchivesSpace resource records, add or edit archival descriptions, and create digital object instances in the finding aid—all without switching over to ArchivesSpace, using a tab within Archivematica.
-- Integrated Archivematica with DSpace to facilitate the deposit of Archival Information Packages (AIPs) into its preservation repository.
-Once deposited, the system returned a unique resource identifier (URI) to the ArchivesSpace access portal, enabling users to search for and access digital content.
+- Archivematica creates preservation packages (AIPs) and can deposit content into DSpace, which Bentley uses as the repository and access layer.

 -->